Watches

 Casio F-91W

-- The Thinkpad of watches.
-Cheap, can take a beating, and may garner strange looks if used out at a cafe or a date.
+- The Thinkpad of watches: it's cheap, can take a beating, and may garner strange looks if used out at a cafe or a date.

 - My only personal issues with this watch is that the gap between the band and watch sometimes makes a squeaky noise every now and then.
 People online say that it's caused by grime, and solutions are to either lubricate it, or to live with it.
 Thankfully, from my experience, the noise eventually disappears.
 But when it gets to a point where I cannot ignore it, I swap to my other watches for the next few days.